MyraChen200/URLShortener/README.md

 # TODO
 * support windows
-* project path should support dynamical
+* dynamics set each config path
 * write all install steps into install script